giftofgab/Supershop-Case-Study/README.md

 This repo contains my deck submission for a Senior Operations Analyst role final round case study in both PDF and powerpoint formats.

+I analyzed metrics relating to the operations of a grocery delivery platform and **found that the speed at which shoppers accept an order from a customer has the greatest impact on the on-time delivery of an order**.
+This insight led me to recommend creating strategies to incentivize shoppers to accept an order more quickly, such as a higher pay rate or bonus pay when an order is accepted within x number of minutes.

 The provided Excel file contains information relating to one weeks worth of orders in one market:

 **Orders:**